kuznecc/CalcFW/README.md

 - **ProducersContext** - It's `Map<Class, Object>` that contain instances of all founded producers.

 ###How it works:
-1. Pass root class to `ProductionFlow` for further processing.
+1. Pass root class to `CalcFlow` for further processing.
 2. Process on class annotation `@PrepareValuesProducer`.
   - Collect producers that mentioned in this annotation from this class and they parent classes, instantiate it all and put to producers context.
 Instantiation of this producers will performed as it described in steps 3-5 .
 3. Make instantiate of specified class via default constructor.
-  - If you've passed Spring Application Context to `ProductionFlow` than instance will be created via BeanFactory from it.
+  - If you've passed Spring Application Context to `CalcFlow` than instance will be created via BeanFactory from it.
 So due instantiation process all Spring annotations (like`@Autowire`) will be processed and you will got fully wired object.
-  - If you aren't pass Spring context to ProductionFlow than instantiation of class will be performed straightway via java reflection.
+  - If you aren't pass Spring context to CalcFlow than instantiation of class will be performed straightway via java reflection.
 4. Wire instance fields with producer results.
 Repeat this steps for each annotated field :
   - Iterate instance class fields for annotation `@ValuesProducerResult`